aakashlpin/kha-ching/README.md

-# KhaChing!
+# SignalX

-Khaching is a trading app for anyone looking to diversify their funds into systematic and algorithmic intraday trading strategies.
+SignalX is a trading app for anyone looking to diversify their funds into systematic and algorithmic intraday trading strategies.

-✅ Learn everything about Khaching [here](https://www.notion.so/Khaching-5a43061a2b1f4e3ea10843f65186c30d).
+✅  Read everything about SignalX [here](https://www.notion.so/SignalX-5a43061a2b1f4e3ea10843f65186c30d).

-Once you've gone through the Notion doc above, come back here for instructions to setup KhaChing!
+Once you've gone through the Notion doc above, come back here for instructions to setup SignalX!

 ## Setup Prerequisites: